A First-Timer’s Guide to the Haut-Koenigsbourg Castle

 • Summer (June to August): This is peak tourist season, so expect larger crowds and longer wait times.
 The Vosges mountains are covered in green trees, and the views over the valley are incredible.

-• Fall (September to November): The fall colors make for a stunning backdrop at the castle during this time.
+• Fall (September to November): The fall colors make for a stunning backdrop at the castle.
 The summer crowds have also left.
 This is my favorite time of year to visit.

 Facilities Available On-Site